Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Overview

 \section{Overview}

-We define the model we study and the quantities we calculate in Sec.~\ref{sec:model}, and outline our approach in Sec.~\ref{sec:approach}.
+We define the model we study and the quantities we calculate in Sec.~\ref{sec:model}, and outline our calculations in Sec.~\ref{sec:approach}.
 A central quantity in our treatment is the transition probability between many-body basis states, and in Sec.~\ref{sec:decomposing} we discuss how it can be separated into multiple contributions according to the extent of energy exchange.
 We relate this transition probability to energy dynamics and the SFF in Sec.~\ref{sec:SFFIIA}.
 We present results for a two-site system in Sec.~\ref{sec:twositesIIA} and discuss behaviour in a many-site system in Sec.~\ref{sec:manysites}.
+We outline some extensions of our main results to systems at finite temperature or with translation invariance in Sec.~\ref{sec:extensions}.
+We close this overview with a discussion in Sec.~\ref{sec:diagonal} of the use of paired Feynman paths in calculations for chaotic quantum systems of different types, showing how our approach and the form of our results for spectral correlations are related to earlier calculations in the semiclassical limit, in diffusive conductors, and in quantum circuits.